jamieroche1987/sighthound-meet-website/README.md

 ## Validators

 * I ran all of my code through css-validator and html-validator, and I was given multiple errors of `Duplicate ID`
 * I have since corrected these errors and run the validators again and have found no errors.
-[CSS screenshot](cssvalidation.png) and [HTML screenshot]()
+[CSS screenshot](cssvalidation.png) and [HTML screenshot](htmlchecker.png)
-* There we also 5 warnings that still exist in CSS code.
-Although they are imported style sheets and vendor extensions which are needed for my code to work.
-[Warnings found here]()

 * See [HERE]() for the full report on CSS Validator
 * See [HERE]() for the home page report on HTML Validator